filosganga/filosganga.github.com/_posts/2015-02-17-docker-maven-plugin.md

 With Docker this approach become easier so that everyone can adopt it without the big Netflix infrastructure.
 The question is now, how to make our build generate the docker imag for us?
-If we are using maven, the Spotify Docker mven plugin comes in handy here. it is able to build an image, tag it and push it on a public or private docker registry.
+If we are using maven, the Spotify [docker-maven-plugin](https://github.com/spotify/docker-maven-plugin) comes in handy here. it is able to build an image, tag it and push it on a public or private docker registry.

-It provides thre goals:
+It provides three goals:

- * build
+ - build
- * tag
+ - tag
- * push
+ - push

 It is possible to push also from the tag or the build goal, and it is possible to tag also from the build goal.
-It uses hunder the hood the spotify docker-client library backed by Jersey.
+It uses under the hood the spotify [docker-client](https://github.com/spotify/docker-client) library backed by Jersey client.

 Let take a look how to apply this plugin to the Maven lifecycle: the phases we need are three:

- * package
+ - package
- * install
+ - install
- * deploy
+ - deploy

 First of all we have to add the plugin block under our build/plugins block:

 {% highlight xml %}
 <plugin>
   <groupId>com.spotify</groupId>
   <artifactId>docker-maven-plugin</artifactId>